Astro2350/Procurment-ML-Pipeline/README.md

       Load libraries needed for training (PyTorch, transformers, scikit-learn, etc.).

-      Set random seeds for reproducibility (so your results are consistent each run).
+      Set random seeds for reproducibility (so the results are consistent each run).

 2. Data Loading:

-      Load your preprocessed data (processed_train_data.csv) into memory.
+      Load the preprocessed data into memory.

 3. Incremental Learning Setup:

-      Load or create a "master label encoder" that tracks all categories your model has seen so far.
+      Load or create a "master label encoder" that tracks all categories the model has seen so far.

-      Dynamically adjust the final layer of your neural network if new categories appear.
+      Dynamically adjust the final layer of the neural network if new categories appear.

 4. Prepare Data for the Model:

       Initialize a tokenizer (DistilBERT tokenizer) to convert text into numeric tokens.

-      Split your data into Training (80%) and Validation (20%) sets.
+      Split the data into Training (80%) and Validation (20%) sets.

 5. Create PyTorch Dataset:

-      Organize your data into batches using a PyTorch Dataset and DataLoader so the model can efficiently learn from batches of data.
+      Organize the data into batches using a PyTorch Dataset and DataLoader so the model can efficiently learn from batches of data.

 6. Define Neural Network (DistilHier Model):

-      Build your neural network by combining:
+      Build the neural network by combining:

       DistilBERT (turns text into useful numeric patterns).